matter-labs/zinc/zinc-book/src/05-operators/02-bitwise.md

 and assign the result to the first operand.
 The first operand must be a mutable memory location like a variable, array element, or structure field.

+> Currently, bitwise operators OR, XOR, AND, NOT are allowed for constants only.
+> Bitwise left and right shifts are temporarily forbidden.

 #### Bitwise OR

 `|` and `|=` are binary operators.